-As at June 30, 2011, Corby's dividend policy was a quarterly payment equal to the greater of one quarter of 50% of annual net earnings per share on the preceding year, or \$0.56 per share for the year, on all Voting Class A Common Shares and Non-Voting Class B Common Shares, payable in September, December, March, and June in each fiscal year.
+On November 9, 2011, the regular dividend was adjusted from \$0.14 per share to \$0.15 per share, representing a 7% increase in the Company's quarterly dividend.
+On an annual basis, the regular dividend increased from \$0.56 per share to \$0.60 per share, on all Voting Class A Common Shares and Non-Voting Class B Common Shares, payable in September, December, March and June in each fiscal year.